MAPF-HD: Multi-Agent Path Finding in High-Density Environments: Multi-Agent Path Finding Problem in High-Density Environments

 \section{Multi-Agent Path Finding Problem in High-Density Environments}

 This section defines MAPF-HD.
-Unlike standard MAPF, which focuses on the paths of the target (goal-assigned) agents toward designated goals, MAPF-HD operates in environments with densely located obstructing agents.
-The objective function of MAPF-HD is to minimize the time steps required for all target agents to reach their goals without collisions.
+Unlike standard MAPF, which focuses on the paths of the target (goal-assigned) agents toward designated goals, MAPF-HD operates in environments where obstructing agents are densely packed.
+The objective of MAPF-HD is to minimize the number of time steps required for all target agents to reach their goals without collisions.
 Fig.~\ref{mapfh_example} shows an example of MAPF-HD.